Tummy Tuck

 How long do tummy tuck results last?

-Tummy tuck results last indefinitely if you maintain your weight and do not become pregnant.
+Tummy tuck results last indefinitely if you maintain weight and do not become pregnant.